Hanukkah Prayer To Light Candles

 The Hanukkah prayer to light candles is very important in Judaism, as it symbolizes the triumph of good over evil.
 During this prayer, you will sing and recite prayers aloud with other members of your congregation.
 The rabbi will lead you through the words as well.

-READ: Prayer For Miracle Finances
+READ: Prayer To Archangel Raphael For Healing

 The Hanukkah prayer may be sung in Hebrew or English depending on your tradition and preference.
 In many synagogues today, there are both a cantor (also called hazzan) who leads the congregation in singing this prayer and an organist who plays music during this time too!